5 seconds later, she's eating something.

 - Satotsu, a minor character in Hunter × Hunter, has no mouth, even in the manga.
 He does, however, have a very nice mustache.

-- And in Digimon Adventure, Wizardmon's face is always covered except for about a second in a flash back and the film X-Evolution.
+- In Digimon Adventure, Wizardmon's face is always covered except for about a second in a flash back and the film X-Evolution.

 - Almost everyone in Desert Punk who fights has No Mouth because they're always wearing helmets.
 Lampshaded once when Kosuna told Rain Spider to watch his mouth and he replies "... my mouth's not shown."

-- Nagato Yuki has a very small mouth.
+- Haruhi Suzumiya: Nagato Yuki has a very small mouth.
 It's often invisible except when she's talking (which is very rare indeed).
 Makes it easier to show how she's an emotionally-repressed Artificial Human.

-- Ranma ˝'s Ryoga while in his cursed P-Chan form (a little black pig) his mouth isn't visible, except when he bites, eats, yawns, and sometimes when he screams.
+- Ranma ˝.
+In his cursed P-Chan form (a little black pig), Ry#333;ga's mouth isn't visible, except when he bites, eats, yawns, and sometimes when he screams.

 - The title character of Beelzebub almost always has his mouth obscured by his big, yellow pacifier.